 No, the problem we’ve got in the U.K. is, most of our medications come from Denmark, Sweden, Austria, and everywhere else.
-We’ve had problems because of Brexit with getting supplies of Parkinson’s drugs in anyway, but we’re getting lots of reports in now that there’s a delay because all the countries shut down their borders that we are getting problems getting drugs in.
+We’ve had problems because of Brexit with getting supplies of Parkinson’s drugs in any way, but we’re getting lots of reports in now that there’s a delay because all the countries shut down their borders that we are getting problems getting drugs in.
 The other point worth pointing out is that when patients come in with coronavirus, they’re often unconscious, so they can’t communicate their needs to people.
-So what we’ve done in most ICUs in London is actually set up a Parkinson’s regime of two hourly drugs to be given to tie them over, because giving them no drugs is going to kill them over 48 hours, or could do that.
+So what we’ve done in most ICUs in London is actually set up a Parkinson’s regime of two hourly drugs to be given to tying them over because giving them no drugs is going to kill them over 48 hours or could do that.
 So we’ve just set up a regime.
-If we do come across patients that can’t communicate, that are on their own, that’ve got no relatives with them, that we give them a two hourly regime of dopamine just to tie them over.
+If we do come across patients that can’t communicate, that are on their own, they’ve got no relatives with them, that we give them a two-hourly regime of dopamine just to tie them over.

 Really interesting.
 Charlotte, I know you had some things you wanted to say.

 That’s all right, no problem at all.
 I mean, we’ve been sort of looking into things as well with regards to people who can’t get out getting their medication delivered; there are various online chemists and people like that who will deliver medication, that’s if you normally get it online and you’ve got your repeat prescription online.
 So sort of delivering to the patients if they’re on their own, isolated, old.
 We think that’s really important, like Becca said, with regards to getting the medication on time.
 It’s absolutely key for people with Parkinson’s.
 And that we want to sort of creating awareness around that fact, too.